leifos-gmbh/ILIAS/Services/AdvancedMetaData/ROADMAP.md

 The process for this could be as follows, e.g. when reading out a field definition: a central class reads out all universal properties of the definition, and compiles them as a dummy object.
-This dummy object is then passed according to one of a number of refinery-like classes according to the type of the definition, which read out type-specific properties.
+This dummy object is then passed to one of a number of refinery-like classes according to the type of the definition, which read out type-specific properties.
 This class then takes the universal properties from the dummy object, the type-specific properties it reads out itself, and creates from them the actual data object for the field definition.

 ## Long Term